ionic-team/capacitor/site/docs-md/ios/custom-code.md

 The `@objc` decorators are required to make sure Capacitor's runtime (which must use Obj-C for dynamic plugin support) can see it.

+Next, you'll need to create a new Objective-C file (with a `.m` extension, _not_ `.h`!) corresponding to your plugin (such as `MyPlugin.m`).
+Important: you _must_ use the New File dialog in Xcode to do this.
+You'll then be prompted by Xcode to create a Bridging Header, which you should do.

-Finally, register the plugin by creating a corresponding `MyPlugin.m` Objective-C file and using the Capacitor plugin macros:
+Finally, register the plugin by adding the required Capacitor plugin macros into your new `.m` file:

 ```objc
 #import <Capacitor/Capacitor.h>